stephwills/docker-neo4j/README.md

     CALL apoc.warmup.run(true, true, true);

+>   This command helps improve query performance by quickly [warming up] the
+    page-cache by touching pages in parallel optionally loading property-records, dynamic-properties and indexes

 If the environment variables `NEO4J_USERNAME` and `NEO4J_PASSWORD` are defined, the scripts will be run in the background automatically.